AndrewFarley/AWS-Automated-Daily-Instance-AMI-Snapshots/README.md

 serverless remove
 ```

 ## Changelog / Major Recent Features

 * June 6, 2018  - Initial public release
 * June 21, 2018 - Moved configuration to env variables, bugfix, more exception handling
 * September 27, 2018 - [Bugfix, internal AWS tags prefixed with aws: caused failures, renaming those tag keys](https://github.com/AndrewFarley/AWSAutomatedDailyInstanceAMISnapshots/pull/8)
 * November 26, 2018 - [Feature Snapshot Volumes added](https://github.com/AndrewFarley/AWSAutomatedDailyInstanceAMISnapshots/pull/11), thanks @milvain for the [idea](https://github.com/AndrewFarley/AWSAutomatedDailyInstanceAMISnapshots/issues/9)

+## Adoption / Usage

+This script is in use at a number of my clients including [OlinData](https://olindata.com), [Shake-On](https://www.shake-on.com/), [Xeelas](https://xeelas.nl) and [RVillage](https://rvillage.com), and a few others which I can not name.

+If you're happily using this script somewhere for a client to make them super happy let me know so I can add a section here for shoutouts to happy customers.  +1 to open source eh?

 ## Support, Feedback & Questions